ptrgiang/campaign-bulk-operations/Campaign_Types_Guide.md

     - **Video Ads Phrase:** `phrase`
     - **Video Ads Exact:** `exact`
   - **Negative Keywords:** All provided negative keywords are added as `Negative Keyword` rows with a `negativePhrase` match type.

+---

+## Campaign Customization Features

+Once a campaign is added to the template, you can customize it using the action icons that appear on hover.
+These features allow you to fine-tune your campaigns before downloading the Excel file.

+### Editing Campaign Name
+- **Icon:** Pencil
+- **Functionality:** Allows you to rename the entire campaign.
+This updates the `Campaign Name` and `Campaign ID` for all rows associated with that campaign in the template.
+- **Use Case:** Correcting typos or applying a different naming convention.

+### Editing Budget
+- **Icon:** Wallet/Budget
+- **Functionality:** Changes the `Daily Budget` (for Sponsored Products) or `Budget` (for Sponsored Brands) for the selected campaign.
+- **Use Case:** Adjusting the daily spend for a specific campaign based on performance goals.

+### Editing Bid
+- **Icon:** Dollar Sign
+- **Functionality:** This feature's behavior depends on the campaign type:
+  - **For most campaigns (Custom, Research, Performance, Video):** It updates the `Bid` for all keywords in that campaign simultaneously.
+  - **For Auto campaigns:** It opens a modal where you can edit the bids for each targeting group (`Loose match`, `Close match`, `Complements`, `Substitutes`) individually.
+  - **For PT campaigns:** It updates the bid for all targeted competitor ASINs at once.
+- **Use Case:** Increasing or decreasing bids across a campaign to manage ACoS and impression volume.

+### Editing Bidding Adjustment
+- **Icon:** Sliders/Adjust
+- **Functionality:** Opens a modal to edit the percentage for bidding adjustments for different placements: `Top of search (first page)`, `Rest of search`, and `Product pages`.
+The values can range from 0% to 900%.
+- **Use Case:** Applying strategic bid increases for placements that have historically performed well.

+### Copying a Campaign
+- **Icon:** Copy
+- **Functionality:** Copies the entire configuration of an existing campaign from the template back into the main form.
+- **Use Case:** Quickly creating a new, similar campaign without having to re-enter all the details.
+You can then modify the copied details and add it as a new campaign.

+### Deleting a Campaign
+- **Icon:** Cross (X)
+- **Functionality:** Removes the selected campaign and all of its associated rows from the template.
+- **Use Case:** Removing campaigns that were added by mistake or are no longer needed.